Bill Shankly: Death and legacy

 On the day of Shankly's death, training was cancelled at both Melwood and Bellefield.
 The Labour Party conference stood in a minute's silence for a man who had always been a socialist.
 Sir Matt Busby, the former Manchester United manager, was so upset that he refused to take any telephone calls from people asking him for a reaction.
 Tributes poured in from the world of football, especially from the former players of all Shankly's clubs.
 Liverpool chairman John Smith summed them up with a simple but fitting: "In my opinion, he was the most outstanding and dynamic manager of the century".
-On 3 October, Liverpool's first home league game since his death, Anfield celebrated his life, with one fan on the Kop holding aloft a homemade banner declaring "Shankly Lives Forever".
+On 3 October, Liverpool's first home league game since his death, the Liverpool and Swansea players stood for a minute's silence, including former red John Toshack who unveiled a Liverpool shirt from under his Swansea tracksuit.
+A fan on the Kop held aloft a homemade banner with the words "Shankly Lives Forever".

 Liverpool erected the 15 ft cast iron Shankly Gates in front of the Anfield Road stand.
 Inscribed "You'll Never Walk Alone", they were opened by Nessie Shankly at a low-key ceremony in August 1982.
 In 1997, a seven-foot tall bronze statue of Shankly was unveiled outside the stadium.
 It bears the legend: "He made the people happy".
 In 2016, a plinth to Shankly was installed on 96 Avenue outside Anfield.
 The inscription features details of Liverpool's 1965 win over Inter Milan at Anfield, the club's first great European night.

-From the mid-1990s, Preston North End started a complete rebuilding of Deepdale to convert it into a modern all-seater stadium.
+From the mid-1990s, Preston North End started a rebuild of Deepdale to convert it into a modern all-seater stadium.
 When the former Spion Kop end was replaced by a new stand in 1998, it was named the Bill Shankly Kop and was designed with different coloured seats depicting an image of Shankly's head and shoulders.

+Bill Shankly is arguably the most famous figure in Liverpool FC's illustrious history.

+— —Opening line of his profile in the Liverpool F.C. website.